-A comparison table for the best touring inflatable kayaks (and now a packayak) based on the sort of boats this website covers; longer boats with room for gear paddled solo or two-up.
+A comparison table for what i consider the best touring inflatable kayaks (and now a packayak) based on the sort of boats this website covers: longer boats with room for gear paddled solo or two-up.

-To aid clarity, I’ve dropped the seven discontinued boats below from the table.
-The links still lead to the original review.
+To aid clarity, I’ve dropped discontinued or obscure boats from the table.
+Links below lead to the original review.

 My Nomad packayak may be an unconventional choice but have a read.
 One of these days I’ll get to evaluate a full DS kayak – it ought not sag in the middle like the picture above – a Sunny from about 15 years ago.
 There’s more on other IKs here, some like the Neris Smart and Smart Pro could also be contenders but generally, IKs with metal frames have had their day now we have drop-stitch.

 - Grabner Holiday 2

 - Gumotex Rush 2